 Sarcosuchus – SuperCroc

-Sarcosuchus – 12 meters of length, 8 tons of weight, 132 teeth – Ladies and Gentlemen behold, a true natural-born killer.
+Sarcosuchus – 12 meters of length, 8 tons of weight, 132 teeth – Ladies and Gentlemen, here is true natural-born killer.

 Sarcosuchus was not known until very recently but only from a few teeth fossils and scales which were found in the Sahara desert by a French paleontologist Albert-Félix de Lapparent in the year 1940 or 1950.

 In the years 1997 and 2000, an American paleontologist Paul Sereno discovered several unknown specimens, including one that was preserved almost half-completely, even the spine.
-Every other gigantic crocodylomorphs is known merely by a few incomplete skull fossils, which stresses the question which one was indeed of the greatest size.
+Every other gigantic crocodylomorph is known merely by a few incomplete skull fossils, which stresses the question – which one was indeed of the largest size.

 Sarcosuchus – commonly referred to as SuperCroc, while really its name literally means… an overweight crocodile.